To Visit or Not to Visit

 The Case FOR

 The Animal Medical Center has thousands of critically ill pets hospitalized in its ICU every year.
-I asked the Head Nurse, Theresa Kilichowski, LVT about her experience with pet owner visits to ICU patients.
+I asked the Head Veterinary Technician, Theresa Kilichowski, LVT about her experience with pet owner visits to ICU patients.
 She feels it is very important for owners to visit their hospitalized pet to lessen the fear associated with being in a strange place with unfamiliar faces, particularly when the pet doesn’t feel well and doesn’t understand what is happening.
 For most pets, seeing the people they love gives them a positive feeling and encourages the healing process.
-Many pets will eat a little bit, interact more with the nursing staff and show more interest in what’s going on around them after a visit.
-Visits also give the owner a chance to meet and talk to the nursing staff.
+Many pets will eat a little bit, interact more with the staff and show more interest in what’s going on around them after a visit.
+Visits also give the owner a chance to meet and talk to the veterinary staff.
 Many owners feel less anxious when they see first hand the level of attention and care their pet is receiving.